 “The problem in Iran is the lack of uncensored programs,” she said.
 “The reason people watch the satellite channels is because they show real relations between people, which state TV doesn’t.”

 Since the 1979 revolution brought strict Islamic law to Iran, TV shows and films have had to comply with religious values by avoiding scenes that show intimate relations between men and women or flout Islamic dress codes for women.

 While Article 24 of the Iranian constitution upholds freedom of expression, it declares unlawful the expression of views that are “detrimental to the fundamental principles of Islam.”

-The results of restrictions on the programing of state TV go some way toward explaining why many Iranians have turned to shows beamed to the forest of illegal satellite dishes crowning many of houses and buildings in Iran, to the annoyance of the government.
+The results of restrictions on the programming of state TV go some way towards explaining why many Iranians have turned to shows beamed to the forest of illegal satellite dishes crowning many of houses and buildings in Iran, to the annoyance of the government.

 “The satellite channels have invested for the perversion of youth,” the cleric Seyed Hossein Rokni Hosseini said in a report last week by the semi-official Fars news agency.
 “Some people have installed satellite dishes and brought the enemy inside their homes.”

 Before the family-owned Marjan TV Network, based in Britain, opened Manoto in 2010, another channel, Farsi 1, opened in 2009 by Broadcast Middle East, based in Dubai, was already gaining a following with a diet of dubbed entertainment shows from the United States, Latin America and Asia dubbed into Farsi to tempt Iranians away from more pedestrian state-approved fare.
 Farsi 1 is a 50-50 joint venture between News Corp., owned by Rupert Murdoch, and Moby Group of Afghanistan.